Halliburton-Landmark/gdp/doc/gdp-v2-cluster-setup-from-source.md

         sudo cp /dev/stdin /etc/gdp/creation_service_pw.txt)
     sudo chown gdp:gdp /etc/gdp /etc/gdp/creation_service_pw.txt
     cd $root/gdp/services/log-creation
-    sudo mkdir -p /opt/log-creation2
+    make  # generates the required protobuf bindings sudo mkdir -p /opt/log-creation2
     sudo cp *.py /opt/log-creation2
     sudo cp logCreationService.service \
         /etc/systemd/system/logCreationService2.service
     sudo systemctl daemon-reload

+Note that you will need to have the C client library and Python bindings installed.
+Additionally, you may have to satisfy the other dependencies.

+    sudo apt-get install python-twisted python-mysql.connector
+    sudo apt-get install protobuf-compiler python-protobuf # SEE BELOW

+You do need to pay attention to the protobuf version.
+The default ubuntu repositories have a very old version, which may or may not work.
+If you want to install a more recent-ish version, see toward the end.

 ## Check Configuration